At Cliff Park, we believe that learning involves the whole of our bodies. To be good learners we need to have active bodies and minds!

 Expertise of subject leader supporting physical development needs of intervention work planned.

+Curriculum and opportunities.
 From Reception onwards, we plan activities to challenge and develop the children's physical skills through dedicated PE sessions as well as through other learning areas.

 There are currently opportunities for children to get involved in sport out of school hours.
 Here are the sports clubs taking place at the moment:

-Tuesday - Dance Club - Year 2
+Tuesday - Street Dance - Years 1 and 2

 We are currently involved in the Golden mile challenge encouraging children of all year groups to take on running for fitness during free times of the day.